alissonmarcs/push-swap/README.md

 ### Bonus

-`./checker` is the bonus project what will check if the commands that `./push_swap` produces is correct.
+`./checker` is the bonus project that will check if the commands that `./push_swap` produces is correct.
 Example of use:

 ```shell